friedt/kenteken-check-NL-RDW/README.md

 ## Unit test

 kenteken-check-nl-class.js is 100% covered by unit testing using Jest.
-Jest is not part of the repository.
-One needs to install that first. kenteken-check-nl-class.spec.js contains the specs.
+Jest is not part of the repository, kenteken-check-nl-class.spec.js contains the specs.

 # English